MercurioC/FPSFrameworkForGDevelop/README.md

 This framework is released entirely for free to support the growth of this amazing engine and to help more developers explore 3D FPS development in GDevelop!

-If you find this project useful and want to support future development, you can consider making a donation via [**Ko-Fi**](https://ko-fi.com/yourprofile).
-Your support is sincerely appreciated!
+If you find this project useful and want to support future development, you can consider making a donation via [**Ko-Fi**](https://ko-fi.com/giampiero).
+Your support is sincerely appreciated, and I'll add every donator to the credits of this project!

 Have fun!